Moments of Reverence

 Moment of Reverence:

-Arshad Chaudhry’s first book was published in 1991 as ”Autumn ‘s leaves”(Khizan Ke Patty), in which his personal experiences and national problems were accompanied by the rays of light of the love of the Prophet (peace be upon him), which was later reflected in his book “Moment of Reverence.”
+Arshad Chaudhry’s first book was published in 1991 as ”Autumn ‘s leaves”(khizan k paty), in which his personal experiences and national problems were accompanied by the rays of light of the love of the Prophet (peace be upon him), which was later reflected in his book “Moment of Reverence.”
 They have come before us as towers.

 Arshad Chaudhry’s book “Moment of Reverence” is unique and sets a standard.
-The love and devotion with which he has shed light on all aspects of the Prophet’s life is admirable.
-Almost all the 50 biographical of prophets (PBUH) themes in his poetry are as follows:
+The love and devotion with which he has shed light on all aspects of Prophet’s life is admirable.
+Almost all of the 50 biographical of prophet (PBUH) themes in his poetry are as follows:

 1. Moments of Reverence